juniorsundarCasual/TGT/vault/volume-5.chapter-375.md

 "What kind of chemical reaction?"
 The Sect Leader volleyed with a curious raise of his brows.

-Amidst Yohn's bumbling sounds, the Sect Leader let out a mirthful chuckle and placed the second empty parchment above the first and wrote: "RedOx reactions: Reduction and Oxidation."
+Amidst Yohn's bumbling sounds, the Sect Leader let out a mirthful chuckle placed the second empty parchment above the first and wrote: "RedOx reactions: Reduction and Oxidation."

 "Chemical reactions, in their nature, have something to do with the movement or transfer of electrons," he explained.
 "Because of that, we can define most chemical reactions as reduction and oxidation reactions.
 Oxidation is when a reactant loses an electron, while reduction is when it gains an electron.
-The reason why name-wise it makes no sense, is because they are defined in terms of gaining or losing of oxygen (i.e. reduction is loss of oxygen).
-Easiest way to remember the definition with respect to electrons is: OILRIG.
+The reason why name-wise it makes no sense is because they are defined in terms of gaining or losing oxygen (i.e. reduction is loss of oxygen).
+The easiest way to remember the definition with respect to electrons is OILRIG.
 Oxidation is Loss, Reduction is Gain."

 "A combustion reaction is a simple example of a redox reaction.
 Here, the fuel, let's take methane, is oxidised, and the oxidant, which is oxygen itself, is reduced," he added.

-"It is important for us to understand redox reactions because there is a branch of redox reactions that interact with electricity (since technically there is a flow of electron happening here).
+"It is important for us to understand redox reactions because there is a branch of redox reactions that interact with electricity (since technically there is a flow of electrons happening here).
 They are called electrochemical cells," the Sect Leader pointed out.
 "Amongst them, you have two types.
-The ones that generate electric current with chemical reaction, and those that generate chemical reactions with electric currents.
+The ones that generate electric currents with chemical reactions, and those that generate chemical reactions with electric currents.
 Which do you think we are interested in?"

 "The former?"
 Markus contributed.